D1 Grand Prix: History

-The series remained domestic until 2003 when an exhibition round was hosted at Toyota Speedway at Irwindale, California, USA and produced by American marketing company, Slipstream Global.
+The series remained domestic until 2003 when an exhibition round was hostedin Southern California at Irwindale Speedway, produced by American marketing company, Slipstream Global.
 That same year, Grassroots Motorsports also presented the D1 Grand Prix with the Editors' Choice Award.
 Slipstream Global would later create the Formula Drift Championship in 2004.
 With a sellout crowd of ten thousand, which broke the record for the venue and the series, this venue became the series' opening round in 2004.
-The US round saw the introduction of the English speaking commentator Toshi Hayama, who also dealt with the organisation of the non-Japanese events.
+The California round saw the introduction of the English speaking commentator Toshi Hayama, who also dealt with the organisation of the non-Japanese events.